-Viral B Shah, Jeff Bezanson, Stefan Karpinski, Deepak Vinchhi, Keno Fischer and Alan Edelman founded Julia, and it was first unveiled to programmers in 2012.
-Julia made its official debut in 2018 when Julia 1.0 was released, meaning the language is now beyond the ‘developer’s stage’ and now is an ‘expert’.
+Viral B Shah, Jeff Bezanson, Stefan Karpinski, Deepak Vinchhi, Keno Fischer, and Alan Edelman founded Julia, and it was first unveiled to programmers in 2012.
+Julia made its official debut in 2018 when Julia 1.0 was released, meaning the language is now beyond the ‘developer’s stage’ and now is an ‘expert.’
 It is a free and open-source language.
-According to the creators, Julia was created because they are greedy, and they want more.
+According to the creators, Julia was created because they were greedy and wanted more.

 We want a language that’s open-source, with a liberal license.
 We want the speed of C with the dynamism of Ruby.
 We want a language that’s homoiconic, with true macros like Lisp, but with an obvious, familiar mathematical notation like Matlab.
 We want something as usable for general programming as Python, as easy for statistics as R, as natural for string processing as Perl, as powerful for linear algebra as Matlab, as good at glueing programs together as the shell.
 Something that is dirt simple to learn yet keeps the most serious hackers happy.
 We want it interactive and we want it compiled.